Comes with Perks - 7

 =^_^=

-That night was the first time I went back to my room, comfortable being Nikki.
-I knew Dolan wasn’t happy and Brock was upset when he learned I was the student who modeled as a woman at the fashion show.
+That night was the first time I walked back to my room, comfortable being Nikki.
+I knew Dolan wasn’t happy, and Brock was upset when he learned I was the student who modeled as a woman at the fashion show.
 Came back to the room as Nicole caused a temporary explosion, but we’re still roommates.

 Brock said, “I have problems with you coming back dressed like this.”

-Brock said, “They’re not a guy sharing a suite here with you.”
+Brock said, “They’re not a guy sharing a suite with you.”

 “I shared a suite with them at the hotel,” informed Nick.

-I went to my room and began to change over when Lexi came up to see me.
+I went to my room and began changing when Lexi came to see me.
 Brock quizzed her, “Did you help Nick in his changeover?
 I can’t believe a good-looking woman like you would like that.”

 Lexi responded, “Were you surprised by how good she looks?
 I hope it doesn’t shake you, he’s still quite a guy.
 You probably won’t believe the number of women he’s impressed?”

-She guessed which my room was, she’s outside my closed door, knocked, and slipped in.
-I was in my bathroom starting to remove my makeup.
+She guessed which room it was, she’s outside my closed door, knocked, and slipped in.
+I was in my bathroom, starting to remove my makeup.
 She asks, “So how did your meeting go?”

 I was embarrassed to acknowledge that I belonged there.
-I know it was foolish and
+I know it's foolish, and

-It wasn’t planned but Lexi joined me in the shower.
-We slept together and except for a second shower and a change of fresh panties Lexi left as she came, but early in the morning.
+It wasn’t planned, but Lexi joined me in the shower.
+We slept together and, except for a second shower and a change of fresh panties, Lexi left early in the morning.

-Lexi worked on helping me to learn better to do my own makeup and hair.
-It was nice when I got compliments on how I looked and that it was something I had done.
-Coming out of the church we met another college student.
+Lexi worked on helping me learn to do my makeup and hair.
+It was nice when I got compliments on how I looked, and that it was something I had done.
+Coming out of the church, we met another college student.
 She said, “Am I odd if I don’t want to eat alone today?”

 It was a not-so-subtle indication that she hoped we could go eat together.
 Lexi was the first to give in.
 “We’d love to go eat, I’m Lexi Newbury, and this is Nicole Strayer, I mean Nicole Mager.”